MicroBahner/MoToButton/README.md

 # MoToButton

+- MoToButton is now part of the MobaTools Library

 A library to manage multiple buttons and switches.
 Up to 8/16/32 Buttons can be controlled in one instance.